Teradata/dbt-teradata/README.md

 ### Retries

 Allows an adapter to automatically try again when the attempt to open a new connection on the database has a transient, infrequent error.
 This option can be set using the `retries` configuration.
 Default value is 0.
+The default wait period between connection attempts is one second. `retry_timeout` (seconds) option allows us to adjust this waiting period.

+If `retries` is set to 3, the adapter will try to establish a new connection three times if an error occurs.

 ```yaml
 my-teradata-db-profile: